TedData/practice/_posts/2023-11-15-PowerBIRefreshAutomationWithPowerShell.md

 <#
 .SYNOPSIS
-    PowerShell script for collecting and storing Power BI refresh performance data into a SQL Server database.
+    PowerShell script for collecting and storing Power BI refresh Performance data into a SQL Server database.

 .DESCRIPTION
     This script connects to the Power BI service, retrieves workspace,